ManiViswanth/watson-assistant-for-java/README.md

  String wcsClientId = "dummy_user_id" ;
 ```

-When using Helper Library for java(https://github.com/riversun/watson-conversation-service-for-java) to operate Watson Conversation,
+When using Helper Library for java(https://github.com/riversun/watson-conversation-service-for-java) to operate Watson Assistant (old Watson Conversation),
 Create a unique userID (variable named "wcsClientId", note that it is completely different from workspaces username)  for each user to identify the user.
 Since the conversation state needs to be held for each user, it is necessary to set a unique ID for each user described as below.